mikehouse/Apple-TV-Player/README.md

 - Make sure Mac and Apple TV have the same network ("AirPlay and HomeKit" > "Allow Access" is set to "Anyone in the Same Network")
 - In Xcode open "Devices & Simulators" window
 - On Apple TV open "Remote App And Device" > "Remote App And Device"
+- If Xcode does not see your Apple TV box then try to use 2.4 Ghz wi-fi instead of 5 Ghz
 - Click "pair" and enter code
-- If "pair" reappear again then turn off the wifi on your Mac for 10 seconds and then turn it on back (https://developer.apple.com/forums/thread/108459)
+- If "pair" reappear again then turn off the wi-fi on your Mac for 10 seconds and then turn it on back (https://developer.apple.com/forums/thread/108459)
 - Maybe needed to delete the TV from ignored list https://stackoverflow.com/a/63195311/3614746

 ### How to install if Xcode fails to connect to Apple TV (but paired)